TOPReward: Token Probabilities as Hidden Zero-Shot Rewards for Robotics: Introduction

 To circumvent the high costs of task-specific fine-tuning, we investigate the use of pretrained VLMs as zero-shot reward models.
-Our goal is to harness the web-scale world knowledge embedded in these models to provide generalizable state-value estimations.
-Recent literature~\citep{rocamonde2023vision, ma2024vision, baumli2023vision} has converged on progress estimation as a primary proxy for this value, as it provides the dense temporal signal necessary for agents to learn and adapt.
-Formally, progress estimation functions as a temporal value function that monotonically increases as a task nears completion, aligning it with the principles of Universal Value Learning~\citep{schaul2015universal}.
+Our goal is to harness the pretrained visual-language representations embedded in these models to provide generalizable instruction-conditioned progress signals.
+Recent literature~\citep{rocamonde2023vision, ma2024vision, baumli2023vision} has converged on progress estimation as a useful proxy for value, as it provides dense temporal feedback for learning and adaptation.
 The current state-of-the-art training-free method, GVL~\citep{ma2024vision}, casts progress estimation as visual question-answering—but performs well only on proprietary VLMs like Gemini and GPT-4~\citep{budzianowski2025opengvl}, collapsing on open-source alternatives.
 Indeed, contemporary studies~\citep{zhang2026progresslm} suggest that open-source VLMs are not yet ``robotics-ready'' for progress estimation.

 In this work, we challenge the prevailing assumption that open-source VLMs are unfit for reward modeling by introducing a novel formulation for zero-shot progress estimation.
-We hypothesize that the failure of current open-source models stems not from a lack of temporal understanding, but from the representation bottleneck of textual output—specifically, the models’ inconsistent instruction-following and their notorious bias in representing numerical tokens.
+We hypothesize that the failure of current open-source models stems not from a lack of temporal understanding, but from the representation bottleneck of textual output—specifically, the models' inconsistent instruction-following and their notorious bias in representing numerical tokens.
 To resolve this, we present $\texttt{\rwname}$, a probabilistically grounded progress estimator that bypasses autoregressive text generation entirely.
 Instead of prompting the VLM to output the value of the completion percentage in text space, $\texttt{\rwname}$ extracts the model's internal ``belief'' by analyzing the probabilistic distribution of its token logits.
-By measuring the shift in confidence toward task-completion tokens over time, we derive a continuous, well-posed progress signal directly from the VLM’s latent world knowledge.
+By measuring the shift in confidence toward task-completion tokens over time, we derive a continuous, well-posed progress signal directly from the VLM's latent probabilistic representation.
 This approach requires zero additional training or fine-tuning, revealing that robust reward modeling is an emergent capability already present in pretrained video VLMs—if one looks beyond the text.